-Kate accessorized with pieces we have seen before, she brought back the John Lock ‘Fairy Tale’ hat first worn when she visited Leicester last March with HM and Prince Phillip.
+Kate accessorized with pieces we have seen before, including the John Lock ‘Fairy Tale’ hat first worn when she visited Leicester last March (below right) with HM and Prince Phillip.

 She also repeated her Episode ‘Angel’ heels (the style we show is leather, not the suede Kate wears) and her Cornelia James Black Wool Glove with Side Bow.